Trump sought Australia’s help on Russia probe origins

 WASHINGTON — President Donald Trump recently asked the Australian prime minister and other foreign leaders to help Attorney General William Barr with an investigation into the origins of the Russia probe that shadowed his administration for more than two years, the Justice Department said Monday.

+Though the timing raised concerns among anti-corruption advocates, there has been no evidence of wrongdoing by either the former vice president or his son.
+There is no evidence that Biden’s son was ever under investigation in Ukraine.

+The July 25 call by Trump to Ukrainian leader Volodymyr Zelenskiy prodding him to dig up dirt on Biden was separate from the numerous conversations Trump had with foreign leaders as part of the investigation into the Russia probe.

-Justice spokeswoman Kerri Kupec said Trump made the calls on Barr’s behalf.
+Justice spokeswoman Kerri Kupec said Trump made those calls on Barr’s behalf.

 “At Attorney General Barr’s request, the President has contacted other countries to ask them to introduce the Attorney General and Mr. Durham to appropriate officials,” Kupec said.